365businessdev/docs/docs/en-us/365-business-proxy-application/plugins/print.md

  - `printerName: Text`<br>
    Specifies the name of the printer.
  - `filePath: Text`<br>
-   Specifies the path or UNC path for which the file list is to be retrieved.
+   Specifies the document to be printed (e.g. PDF file).

 **Returns